 More info about Reims Cathedral!

-Here’s a few website and blogs about Reims Cathedral that you might find useful:
+Here are a few websites and blogs about Reims Cathedral that you might find useful:

 - on the blog: The coronation of the Kings of France in Reims